 Unless you have complications, it should be possible to enjoy sport at some level during most of your pregnancy.

-Travelling to developing nations is never a good idea during pregnancy, due to the risk of disease and the standard of medical facilities.
+Travelling to developing nations is not encouraged during pregnancy, due to the risk of disease and the standard of medical facilities.

-Deciding what to do when faced with an unplanned pregnancy can be confusing for a young woman.
+Deciding what to do when faced with an unintended or unplanned pregnancy can be a confusing and anxious time for a teenager.

 It's important to look after your teeth and gums when you're pregnant, as gum disease can affect your baby.